Visual studio code

 VS code can be downloaded from https://code.visualstudio.com/download

-and follow the installation instruction provided by the tool.
+and installed by following the instructions provided by the tool.

 C/C++ extension pack - Installation